Why Sponsor a Registered Apprenticeship Program?

-To register an apprenticeship program, you must first contact an apprentice training representative (ATR) who will explain the apprenticeship program, how the process works and the regulations involved.
+To register an apprenticeship program, you must first contact a supervising apprentice training representative who will explain the apprenticeship program, how the process works and the regulations involved.

 Staff will help determine which trade(s) best suit your needs.
 Many training outlines are immediately available.
 For new trades, staff will conduct a no-cost job study, which is reviewed by the State Apprenticeship and Training Council and approved by the Labor Commissioner.
 See List of Apprentice Trades.